soasme/ao/README.md

     * AO aims to provie simple syntax so that new learners can quickly start learning programming.
     * No matter what a mess the implementation is, keep the interface simple.
 * Correctness.
     * Make it right.
-If found one, fix it. :)
+Fix the bug if we catch one. :)
+* Battery-included.
+    * Softwares are meant to solve some problem.
+AO ships with a set of handy libraries.

 ## License